-In August 2017 we received dividend income from 27 companies:
+In August we received dividends from the following companies:

 - Bank of Montreal (BMO.TO)